arch1t3ct/collective.js/README.md

 ## More information

-Article about the inner workings and concepts can be found on my [blog/portfolio](http://a.ndri.us/blog/collective-js-increase-your-node-js-application-performance-even-more).
+Article (a bit outdated) about the inner workings and concepts can be found on my [blog/portfolio](http://a.ndri.us/blog/collective-js-increase-your-node-js-application-performance-even-more).

+To this date, this library has been tested with 3 servers, 8 processes each, with 3 level object nesting and a total of about 2 000 000 keys with up to 100 SET operations per second.

+For better understanding I would also recommend looking at `test/index.js` file.

 ## License